Reference: Wikipedia, https://www.sdcard.org/developers/overview/sdio/sdio_spec/Simplified_SDIO_Card_Spec.pdf

-Note that Vcc and Vdd pin’s pads are little bit extended.
-This is to ensure that upon insertion of the card, these two pins come in contact with host first.
-This further ensures that, POR works correctly and resets all registers to their default values.
+Note that Vcc and Vdd pin’s pads are a little bit extended.
+This is to ensure that upon insertion of the card, these two pins come in contact with the host first.
+This further ensures that POR works correctly and resets all registers to their default values.
 Which otherwise may corrupt the data and could thus increase the card initialization failure chances.

-In this mode pin 8 is used as an interrupt pin and rest other pins are used in the way they are described in the image.
-DO(Data out) and DI(data input) are MISO and MOSI pins respectively.
+In this mode pin, 8 is used as an interrupt pin, and rest other pins are used in the way they are described in the image.
+DO(Data Out) and DI(data input) is MISO and MOSI pins respectively.
 It’s mandatory for all SD cards.

-In this mode data is transferred only on the Data 0 pin and pin 8 is still used for interrupt.
-Other pins are used to normally as per defined by SD protocol.
-It’s also mandatory for all SD card.
+In this mode data is transferred only on the Data 0 pin and pin 8 is still used for the interrupt.
+Other pins are used to normally as per defined by the SD protocol.
+It’s also mandatory for all SD cards.

-In this data is transferred on all 4 data pins.
+This data is transferred on all 4 data pins.
 Thus, there is no pin left for interrupt.
-Then, for interrupt a special sequence of clock signal is used.
+Then, for interrupts, a special sequence of the clock signal is used.
 This mode is optional/ Only available in SDHC High capacity SD cards.

-Note: A low speed SDIO card with only 1 bit transfer mode available is compatible with a SDIO aware host that supports only 4 bit data transfer mode.
+Note: A low-speed SDIO card with only 1-bit transfer mode available is compatible with an SDIO aware host that supports only 4-bit data transfer mode.
 Only, performance will be reduced.

 SDIO Card internal structure and associated registers

 In the image given above, the area is SDIO specific register area.
-Apart from this, within a SDIO card there are also 7 standard registers as defined by SD specifications, which are namely:
+Apart from this, within an SDIO card there are also 7 standard registers as defined by SD specifications, which are namely:

 - OCR(32 bit)